 The IEEE Std 802.11-2016 OCB functionality (802.11p) and ongoing work in the IEEE 802.11 TGbd provide technical capabilities for ITS in the defined ITS band around the world, not just in the USA.
 The ITS band has been thoroughly studied at previous World Radio Conferences.
 The available ITS bands should be available for the deployment of IEEE Std 802.11-2016 OCB functionality (802.11p) and future evolving technologies such as those currently being developed in 802.11 TGbd task group from 5895-5925MHz.
 It is specified this way to support ITS applications in other regulatory domains.

-In summary, IEEE 802.11 is continuing to evolve the radio technology for various applications including WLAN connectivity and ITS in all regions around the world. {whether the NPRM results in 10MHz for the DSRC Service, 30MHz for the DSRC Service or maintains the 75MHz for the DSRC Service.}
+In summary, IEEE 802.11 is continuing to evolve the radio technology for various applications including WLAN connectivity and ITS in all regions around the world.

+However, 70MHz frequency bands should be primarily maintained to allow the current IEEE 802.11p and next IEE 802 TGbd to be applicable for ITS applications.

+{whether the NPRM results in 10MHz for the DSRC Service, 30MHz for the DSRC Service or maintains the 75MHz for the DSRC Service.}

 } need to review from point of view of 802.11 in general to support general partitioning from the FCC? considering for all of 802.11.